Croatia Or Greece – How To Choose Between Grecce Vs. Croatia

 Culture And More History

-Croatia has many beautiful islands, too, but few can rival the fabulous Greek Islands.
+Croatia also has many beautiful islands, but few can rival the fabulous Greek Islands.
 We all know about Mykonos, Rhodes, and Santorini, but this is just the tip of the iceberg.
-You can also island hop to your heart’s content, thanks to a well-organized ferry schedule that runs throughout the summer months between all main islands.
+You can also go island-hopping to your heart’s content, thanks to a well-organized ferry schedule that runs throughout not just the summer months but all year between all main islands.

-Croatia Vs. Greece – The Argument For Croatia
+Greece Vs. Croatia – The Argument To Visit Croatia

 Now, you only have to Google Croatia, and you’ll find an excellent reason why you should go there – it’s stunningly beautiful.
-And, even though tourism in the country is very popular, especially in Dubrovnik, the country still feels extraordinarily authentic and untouched in many ways.
+And, even though tourism in the country is very popular, especially in Dubrovnik, the ‘Pearl of the Adriatic, the country still feels extraordinarily authentic and untouched in many ways.

 Game Of Thrones

-The one thing which separates Greece and Croatia very clearly, without any doubt, is Game of Thrones.
+The one thing that separates Greece and Croatia very clearly, without any doubt, is Game of Thrones.
 So, if you’re a show fan, you must head to Croatia.
-This is where many scenes were shot, particularly in Dubrovnik.
+This is where many scenes were shot, particularly in Dubrovnik on the city walls – making it the perfect destination for Game of Thrones fans.

 Easy To Travel Around